 ANTHONY MAZZARELLI, MD, JD, MBE

-Anthony Mazzarelli, MD, JD, MBE, is the Senior Vice President of Operations and Deputy Chief Medical Officer of Cooper University Health Care.
+Anthony Mazzarelli, MD, JD, MBE, is the Senior Vice President of Operations and Chief Medical Officer of Cooper University Health Care.
 Among his duties, Dr. Mazzarelli oversees the Department of Quality and Safety as well as Cooper's Process Improvement Office.
 He is also Medical Director of the Population Health Institute.
 Dr. Mazzarelli received his medical degree from Robert Wood Johnson Medical School, his law degree from University of Pennsylvania Law School, and his master’s in bioethics from the University of Pennsylvania Center for Bioethics.
 He trained in Emergency Medicine at Cooper University Hospital, where he also served as Chief Resident as well as Medical Director of the Department of Emergency Medicine.
 He still sees patients as an Assistant Professor of Emergency Medicine.